 First, make sure that you're streaming video.
 Then:

-- Click the Dashboard icon in the lower-right corner of the Console main window.
+- Or, you can tap the Dashboard icon (in the upper left corner of the SlingStudio Console main window) to open the Dashboard.

 For more information about the Live Broadcast Quality Indicator, see the links below.